 The Jermann estate was founded in the Collio Goriziano (the eastern hillsides) of Friuli in Italy in 1881 when Anton Jermann emigrated from Austria.
 Until the 1970’s the Jermann family farmed livestock and grains in addition to tending grapevines for bulk sale.
 The modern winery was launched in earnest in 1975 with the release of the influential Vintage Tunina by Silvio Jermann

-Silvio was the third generation in Friuli and he brought clean winemaking practices to the estate, along with no shortage of creativity or panache.
+Silvio was the fifth generation in Friuli and he brought clean winemaking practices to the estate, along with no shortage of creativity or panache.
 His wines were a sensation and Jermann became an Italian winemaking icon.
 Jermann is known for their precise bottlings that capture the essence of Friuli (and its famed ‘Ponca’ soil) through creamy, powerful, and acid-rich wines.

 In 1973, Silvio Jermann started working with an old vineyard near Farra d’Isonzo in the Italian region of Friuli, not far from the Slovenian border.
 It was a field blend; at the time, the grapes were unknown.

-It was the kind of of vineyard that could be found all over Italy before the War, when subsistence farming and sharecropping was the norm.
-But, by the 1970’s, interplanted plots were relics in modern Italy.
-Silvio farmed the old vineyard as it was, christening those 16 hectares ‘Tunina,’ in honor of the woman who first planted them.
+It was the kind of vineyard that could be found all over Italy before the World War II, when subsistence farming and sharecropping was the norm.
+But, by the 1970s, interplanted plots were relics in modern Italy.
+Silvio farmed the old vineyard as it was, christening those 16 hectares ‘Tunina’ in honor of the woman who first planted them.

-Inspired by the pristine wines of Mario Schiopetto, Silvio Jermann took an ancient way of grape gowing and subjected it to modern way of winemaking.
+Inspired by the pristine wines of Mario Schiopetto, Silvio took an ancient way of grape growing and subjected it to modern way of winemaking.
 Notably, he induced a gentle extraction of ‘free run’ juice, followed by a long and cool fermentation in stainless steel, and then aging it for more than a year on the lees before bottling.